KodeyThomas/BackendDev/07-PHP/Projects/README.md

 This project uses absolutely everything I've learnt in PHP up to this point and I've really enjoyed doing it!

 Code can be found [HERE](https://github.com/KodeyThomas/BackendDev/tree/master/07-PHP/Projects/text-based-adventure)

+### FizzBuzz

+FizzBuzz is a really common interview question and it's there to assess a candidates mind on how they program and solve problems.

+If the answer is devisable by 3 then print `Fizz`, If its devisable by 5 then print `Buzz` and then If its devisable by both 3 AND 5 print `FizzBuzz`

+Simple right?

+It's more complex then it sounds but isn't too hard if you work logically

+Code can be found [HERE](https://github.com/KodeyThomas/BackendDev/tree/master/07-PHP/Projects/fizzbuzz.php)